Azoospermia and Male Infertility

 Some men with non-obstructive azoospermia have small “islands” of sperm production that exist within the testicles but simply do not produce enough sperm to spill over into the ejaculate.
 In these cases, it may be possible to extract small amounts of sperm from the testicles for use with IVF/ICSI.
 To find usable sperm in men with NOA, different techniques of testicular sperm extraction need to be used instead of those employed for men with obstructive azoospermia.

 Many couples in whom the male partner is found to have non-obstructive azoospermia choose either adoption, the use of donor embryos, or donor sperm combined with intrauterine insemination.
 Men with NOA who wish to explore their chances of having a child who is biologically related to them need to consider a few issues.
 If there is no obvious reason for the NOA (such as previous chemotherapy or radiation therapy, exogenous testosterone use, etc.), then most likely there is a genetic basis for the sperm production problem.
 Some of these genetic problems can be uncovered by currently available tests.
 However, if genetic testing comes back normal, this does not mean that a genetic abnormality is not present, but only that the man does not have a genetic problem that science can currently test for.
-Either way, it should be assumed that genetic sperm production problems will most likely be passed on to any male offspring, who would then be expected to have similar sperm production problems.
+Either way, it should be assumed that genetic sperm production problems may be passed on to any male offspring, who would then be expected to have similar sperm production problems.
 By the time these offspring are old enough to have children themselves, new gene or stem cell therapies may be available.
 However, this might not be the case, and couples must be comfortable with passing on this potential genetic legacy to future generations.
 Genetic counseling is sometimes helpful for couples facing these tough decisions.

 Genetic testing may also provide prognostic information on the chances of finding sperm by testicular sperm extraction.
-If Y chromosome microdeletions involving the AZFa and/or AZFb regions are found, then any attempts at testicular sperm extraction will generally not be successful.
+If Y chromosome microdeletions involving the AZFa and/or AZFb regions are found, then any attempts at testicular sperm extraction will not be successful.
 However, if an AZFc deletion or another type of genetic problem (including Klinefelter’s disease) is discovered, then the man may be a candidate for testicular sperm extraction.
 See the "Genetics" section of this website for more information.

 Prior to any attempted sperm extraction procedure in NOA men, the environment for sperm production should be fully optimized in order to improve the odds of a successful sperm extraction (per the recommendations in the Sperm Boot Camp).
 There is also a chance that with some intervention, small numbers of sperm might return to the ejaculate, allowing them to be used for IVF/ICSI without having to perform an extraction procedure.